theproductiveprogrammer/tolkien/README.md

 # The Tolkien Editor: Unleash your inner creative writer
 Or _How to make an irritating monkey your very best writing companion_

-Have you ever wished you someone to help you write better?
+Have you ever wished you had someone to help you write better?
 A writing companion of your very own?
 How about a cute little monkey that bounces around your room, chattering uproariously as it scatters your drafts left and right and rips your hard work to shreds?

 Ok.
 Ok.
 I how that sounds.
 You're thinking it's a nightmare!
 And yet - astonishingly - it turns out that this pesky monkey is the most perfect gift a writer could ever have!

 ![tolkien editor icon](./tolkien.png)

 Of course, I don't expect you to believe me.
 It looks a bit loony but give me just a few minutes to convince you.
 First let me set the stage.
 Who am I and why should you be listening to me in the first place?
 Well, I am an engineer by training - and having spent my life writing technical documents meant to be read only by other engineers I found that when I started to write for the general public, my words were not only incomprehensible but - worse - completely boring!
-They were so bad that when I would fall asleep just reading my notes back to myself!
+They were so bad that I would fall asleep just reading my notes back to myself!

 So I discovered, humbly and painfully, the lesson so many of you know: that writing is hard.
 And let me tell you that it is doubly hard for an engineer - used and trained to the cold hard impersonal terseness of tech-speak.
 But I wanted - needed - to share my ideas and stories with others.
 I could not bear them to live inside of me alone.
 And so I decided one solitary morning, that I needed to master the difficult art of writing, whatever it took of me.